 First of all, you will be allocated a “buddy” – this is someone who is either a trainee or a recently qualified solicitor who understands the ups and downs you will probably experience as a trainee.
 During each seat, you will also have the support of the appointed supervisor (who will either be the Head of Department, a partner or an associate) who will endeavour to provide you with all the support, advice and experience you will need in order to successfully complete the seat in question.

-Overseeing your contract will be the firm’s Training Principal, James Cross, who is also the firm’s Managing Partner and Head of the Litigation department.
-James is totally committed to his role as Training Principal and makes no secret of his belief that one of the ways in which the firm can ensure continued growth and success for the future is by “growing our own” and providing continuous training and development opportunities for all staff as they, in turn, progress with the firm.
+Overseeing your contract will be the firm’s Training Principal, Jayme Nicholson, who is also a Partner and Head of the Employment department.
+Jayme is totally committed to her role as Training Principal and makes no secret of her belief that one of the ways in which the firm can ensure continued growth and success for the future is by “growing our own” and providing continuous training and development opportunities for all staff as they, in turn, progress with the firm.
 This will protect the firm’s ethos of providing value-for-money legal advice without jeopardising the high standard of client care, delivered by highly competent professionals and support staff, for which the firm is renowned.

 Your two-year training contract will consist of specifically selected seats offering you the opportunity to gain as much experience as possible across our practice areas, including contentious and non-contentious work.
 During each seat, you will be supervised either by the Head of Department, a partner or an associate.
 Where disciplines allow, we also encourage trainees to undertake certain seats in different offices throughout the firm, to enable them to gain the broadest possible experience of working with a wide variety of experienced lawyers for both public and corporate clients.